ljsinclair/ljsinclair/the-power-of-the-doctor.md

 [^7abf]: FYI, [Shada](https://en.wikipedia.org/wiki/Shada_(Doctor_Who)) was abandoned due to industrial action in 1980, and [Colin Baker's final season](https://en.wikipedia.org/wiki/Doctor_Who_(season_23)) was truncated through BBC interference.
 Jody Whittaker's [Season 13](https://en.wikipedia.org/wiki/Doctor_Who_(series_13)) was severely impacted by the Covid-19 pandemic and health directives from the government and health services.

+[^afd3]: I found this utterly bizarre at the time.
+Surely there is another showrunner in the entire UK that could do the job rather than the Back To The Future return of RTD?

 [^7d7e]: Don't believe me?
 Go back and watch [The Parting of the Ways, season 1, ep 13](https://thetvdb.com/series/doctor-who-2005/episodes/371448), Christopher Eccleston's swansong, [Journey's End](https://en.wikipedia.org/wiki/Journey%27s_End_(Doctor_Who)) and now The Power of The Doctor.

-[^afd3]: I found this utterly bizarre at the time.
-Surely there is another showrunner in the entire UK that could do the job rather than the Back To The Future return of RTD?
+[^jk8u]: In truth, all the actors who have played The Doctor (as well as the companions) have fans, it's not just David.

+[^09e7]: The Master has taken pot-shots at The Doctor before, just watch [Logopolis](https://en.wikipedia.org/wiki/Logopolis) or [Castrovalva](https://en.wikipedia.org/wiki/Castrovalva_(Doctor_Who)) from 1981 if you don't believe me.

 [^29dd]: And Pro-Tip to The Drinker if you're reading: stating an opinion is fine; misrepresentations are not.
 It took me five minutes to find online articles that refute every single accusation you made against Jody Whittaker and Chris Chibnall from the 4:25 mark.
 You should try it some time.

-[^09e7]: The Master has taken pot-shots at The Doctor before, just watch [Logopolis](https://en.wikipedia.org/wiki/Logopolis) or [Castrovalva](https://en.wikipedia.org/wiki/Castrovalva_(Doctor_Who)) from 1981 if you don't believe me.

 [^9ub5]: Zygons are the ones who can do clothes as demonstrated in [The Day of The Doctor](https://en.wikipedia.org/wiki/The_Day_of_the_Doctor)